castacks/castacks.github.io/tartanSlamSeries.md

 You can add the schedule to your Google calender [here](https://calendar.google.com/calendar/embed?src=fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com&ctz=America%2FNew_York) or iCal [here](https://calendar.google.com/calendar/ical/fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com/public/basic.ics).

+**Join our Discord server [here](https://forms.gle/Zk5Jgecrxw6FhMVD8)**, where we occasionally attend to Q&A's regarding SLAM while also providing resources on SLAM.
+Through this discord, we aim to foster a fun and inclusive learning community for SLAM.
+If you are an expert or newcomer, we invite you to join the discord server to build the community.

 **Sign up [here](https://forms.gle/Zk5Jgecrxw6FhMVD8)** to receive email updates and reminders about the presentations.

 Event Format: 40 min Talk & 20 min Open-ended Discussion